EXHIBITION PERIOD: 14 October - 12 January

 NOTABLE PROJECTS IN COPENHAGEN

-The exhibition will present a number of Cobe's projects in Copenhagen.
+The exhibition presented a number of Cobe's projects in Copenhagen.

-The exhibition will incorporate a brand new type of exhibition experience, which will bridge the gap between DAC, Cobe and the very crux of the matter - the physical projects in the city.
+The exhibition incorporated a brand new type of exhibition experience, which bridged the gap between DAC, Cobe and the very crux of the matter - the physical projects in the city.
 Cobe are based on Paper Island - just a stone's throw from DAC.
-So the exhibition will send visitors between the two locations and here and there on Christianshavn for a totally close-up experience of a number of Cobe's projects.
-There will also be an opportunity to take part in a number of fascinating events, tours and family activities all over Copenhagen.
+The exhibition sent visitors between the two locations on Christianshavn for a total close-up experience of a number of Cobe's projects.
+There was also an opportunity to take part in a number of fascinating events, tours and family activities all over Copenhagen.

-In connection with the exhibition, Cobe will be publishing their first book with the same title as the exhibition.
+In connection with the exhibition, Cobe published their first book with the same title as the exhibition.
 It is an Arvinius+Orfeus Publishing publication.

 The exhibition 'Our Urban Living Room' has been curated and designed by the architectural company Cobe and the Danish Architecture Centre.
-The exhibition is supported by Realdania and Knud Højgaards Fond.
-The primary constituents of the exhibitions is sponsored by Metsä Wood, MARKANT, Skandinaviska Glassystem, CSK Stålindustri and CN3.
+The exhibition was supported by Realdania and Knud Højgaards Fond.
+The primary constituents of the exhibitions was sponsored by Metsä Wood, MARKANT, Skandinaviska Glassystem, CSK Stålindustri and CN3.

 Photo: Nørreport Station, Rasmus Hjortshøj